jadunn1/fcclipper/README.md

 - Execution can be scheduled for convience.
 - Current point balances can also be retrieved.
 ### Usage
-It has a command line interface (CLI) interface via:
+A command line interface (CLI) interface is accessible via:
 ```console
 $ fcclipper
 ```

-![fcclipper main prompt](ext/fcclipper_main.png  "fcclipper main prompt") Commands also execute directly through options.
+![fcclipper main prompt](ext/fcclipper_main.png  "fcclipper main prompt") Commands also execute directly through options:
-For example:
 ```shell
 $ fcclipper --clip-coupons
 ```